 If you sign up for the service, you can expect the following:

-• Receive two long-term stock picks to buy and hold for at least two years
+• Two new long-term stock picks to buy and hold delivered every month

 • Detailed explanations from Seeking Alpha behind why they rate each stock pick so highly

-The service, designed for busy professionals interested in building a portfolio that outpaces the market but without the time to commit to finding these opportunities, is worth considering.
-If you’re interested, you can sign up for a discounted first-year price of $449.
+This service is designed for busy professionals interested in building a portfolio that outpaces the market but without the time to commit to finding these opportunities.
+If you’re interested, you can use our exclusive link to sign up for a discounted first-year price.

 Related: 9 Best Fractional Share Brokerages to Buy Partial Stocks & ETFs

-Stock Rover also is a powerful portfolio tracker, offering brokerage integration, detailed performance information, emailed performance reports, in-depth portfolio analysis tools, correlation tools, trade planning and re-balancing facilities.
+Stock Rover helps you keep track of your portfolio with detailed performance information, emailed performance reports, in-depth portfolio analysis tools, correlation tools, trade planning and re-balancing facilities.
+You can also create real-time research reports that provide a complete fundamental and technical overview of the company’s performance for the last 10 years.

-This service works as a web-based applet and offers a number of useful services and applications, depending on your research and analysis needs.
+This service works as a web-based applet and offers several valuable services and applications, depending on your research and analysis needs.

 One of the best features of the web-based app is Stock Rover’s “Brokerage Connect.”
-This provides you with a read-only data feed of your portfolio holdings.
+This provides you with a read-only data feed of your portfolio holdings, giving investors access to a real-time, comprehensive view of their total portfolio.
 This shows you a comprehensive view of your portfolios, whether they’re in one brokerage account or spread across numerous investment accounts.
-This view makes Stock Rover one of the best stock tracking and portfolio management apps.
+After syncing your online brokerage accounts to Stock Rover, details for each portfolio get populated in your Stock Rover dashboard for in-depth analytics and tracking purposes.

 Related: 9 Best Robo-Advisors for Investing Money Automatically